kevintruong/til/C-Programming,-Part-2:-Text-Input-And-Output.md

 ```
 `gets` is deprecated in C99 standard and has been removed from the latest C standard (C11).
 Programs should use `fgets` or `getline` instead.

-Where each have the following structure respectively:
+Where each has the following structure respectively:
 ```C
 char *fgets (char *str, int num, FILE *stream);